 A 1,000-sq.-ft. roof will shed about 620 gallons of water during a 1-in. rainfall.
 That’s about 155 gallons per downspout if you’ve got four of them.
 If you’ve got a rain barrel hooked up to one of your downspouts and it works (or doesn’t) like mine, once the barrel fills there’s a lot of water being dumped next to your basement.

 Here’s a simple solution—a rain barrel downspout diverter.
 The rain barrel downspout diverter attaches to your downspout and channels water into the barrel until it’s full.
 At that point, the diverter automatically sends the water through the downspout and away from your foundation.
 Fiskars’ new DiverterPro water diverter kit ($40) is nifty because it attaches to almost any rain barrel system and it works with the two different size downspouts (3 x 4-in. and 2 x 3-in).
 It also includes a removable filter to keep debris out of your rain barrel.
 (Click here to purchase the Fiskars DiverterPro water diverter from our affiliate Amazon.com.)

 I have one last piece of advice and this applies whether you have a rain barrel or not.
 Make sure your gutter downspouts discharge water at least 10 ft. from your home to prevent water damage to your basement and foundation.
 If yours don’t, consider adding extensions in addition to a rain barrel downspout diverter.

 Want to build your own rain barrel?
 Check out this great article with step-by-step instructions: How to Build a Rain Barrel

-See more green home projects from The Family Handyman.
+See more energy saving tips and projects from The Family Handyman.